meduzen/cachemap/README.md

 # `CacheMap`

 The `CacheMap` class extends the `Map` object to use it as a key-value cache.
-It prevents your code to overwrite cached values, or functions to run twice when the value is already computed.
+It shines in situation where you want to cache derived state by preventing computations when the value is already known.

 [![Node.js CI](https://github.com/meduzen/cachemap/actions/workflows/node.js.yml/badge.svg)](https://github.com/meduzen/cachemap/actions/workflows/node.js.yml)